janawold1/2026_S_nereis_Cons_Gen/02_SNP_PopGen.md

 ```
 This resulted in a TsTv ratio of 1.871 for tara iti and 2.507 for Australian fairy tern.

-Finally, ROHan was run on for each individual.
+Finally, ROHan was run on for a subset of individuals.
+The `--rohmu` flag was varied to ensure regions containing ROHs were detected as per [this discussion](https://github.com/grenaud/ROHan/issues/12#issuecomment-1935539239).
 ```
 ./faSomeRecords reference/Katie_5kb_ragtag.fa Katie_autosomes2.bed reference/Katie_ragtag_autosomes2.fa
 samtools faidx reference/Katie_ragtag_autosomes2.fa